-Section 37 - Welsh Ministers' power to impose advertising and billing etc. requirements
+Section 51 - Welsh Ministers' power to impose advertising and billing etc. requirements

-- 98. This section provides the Welsh Ministers with a regulation making power to impose requirements relating to information about the amount of the levy on visitor accommodation providers that provide or offer to provide visitor accommodation in relation to the invoicing of the visitors' stay and how and when the provider is required to inform visitors of the levy's existence, nature and amount. - 99.
-The regulations may include specific requirements, for example that when the amount payable for an overnight stay is provided it also includes, the amount of levy payable for the stay, that promotional, marketing and other relevant material includes details of the amount of the levy payable, and that information relating to the levy payable must be displayed at the accommodation. - 100.
-The Welsh Ministers by regulations may also impose civil sanctions, including financial penalties, discretionary requirements, stop notices and enforcement undertakings on those visitor accommodation providers who fail to comply with the requirements set out in any regulations made under this section and also make provisions for appeals against such civil sanctions.
+- 140. This section provides the Welsh Ministers with a regulation making power to impose requirements on VAPs relating to the inclusion of information about the amount of the levy on an overnight stay in visitor accommodation in invoices, receipts and other documents, and when and how the VAP is required to inform visitors of the levy's existence, nature and amount. - 141.
+The regulations may require that, when the amount payable for an overnight stay is provided, the amount also includes the amount of levy payable in respect of the stay; that promotional, marketing and other relevant material includes details of the amount of the levy payable; and that information relating to the levy payable is displayed at the visitor accommodation. - 142.
+The Welsh Ministers may by regulations impose civil sanctions, including fixed monetary penalties, discretionary requirements, stop notices and enforcement undertakings, on VAPs that fail to comply with the requirements set out in any regulations made under this section, and make provision for appeals against such civil sanctions.

-Section 38 - Exercise by a principal council of its functions under this Part etc.
+Section 52 - Exercise by a principal council of its functions under this Part etc.

-101. The section outlines that functions of a principal council in respect of the levy are not executive functions.

-102. This section provides definitions for "executive" and "executive arrangements" and adds functions relating to the visitor levy into the list of functions not to be the responsibility of the executive in the Local Authorities (Executive Arrangements) (Functions and Responsibilities) (Wales) Regulations 2007 (S.I.
+- 143. The section provides that functions of a principal council in respect of the levy are not functions of a principal council's executive. - 144.
+Subsection (2) dis-applies section 101 of the Local Government Act 1972 (arrangements for discharge of functions by local authorities) from the functions of a principal council in this Part and section 59(2) therefore such functions are not delegable to a committee, a sub-committee or an officer of the council nor by an other council.
+This does not prevent, for example, an officer of the council from preparing a draft of a report for the full principal council to consider and decide upon. - 145.
+This section defines "executive" and "executive arrangements" and adds functions relating to the visitor levy into the list of functions not to be the responsibility of the executive in the Local Authorities (Executive Arrangements) (Functions and Responsibilities) (Wales) Regulations 2007 (S.I.
 2007/399).

-Part 3 - Miscellaneous and General Provision
+Part 4 - Miscellaneous and General Provision